 While we really appreciate these generous offers, we're unfortunately unable to accept them as we have limited storage space, and generally need the most-up-to-date consoles.
 As an alternative, we'd be grateful if you'd consider selling them and then donate the money to us instead, for instance selling them through GAME stores or perhaps eBay.

 Sorry, we don't host third-party content or adverts on our website.

-I work in the charity sector and I would like your advice on how to engage with the games industry.
+I work in the charity sector and I would like your advice on how to engage with

 It's our special relevance to both the games industry and their communities, built up over many years, that has made us such an attractive charity partner.
 Unfortunately, therefore, there is no general advice that we can give to other charities, nor are we able to provide introductions to the games industry.